Lost a Parent? Mistakes Can Be Costly

 What to do instead:

-Use this time to gather information and create a plan—even if formal probate doesn’t begin until the new year.
+Use this time to gather information and create a plan, even if formal probate does not begin until the new year.

-If you lost a parent this year and are facing probate in Florida, it’s okay to feel unsure about what comes next.
-Probate doesn’t have to be overwhelming—but it does require careful handling.
+If you lost a parent this year and are facing probate in Florida, it is okay to feel unsure about what comes next.
+Probate does not have to be overwhelming, but it does require careful handling.

 At Beacon Legacy LawTM, we help families navigate the Florida probate process with clarity, compassion, and practical guidance.
-If you’re heading into the new year with unanswered questions, a short conversation now can provide peace of mind—and help you avoid costly mistakes later.
+If you have unanswered questions, a short conversation now can provide peace of mind and help you avoid costly mistakes later.

 Contact Us | Florida Estate Planning Lawyer | Beacon Legacy Law